 “We covered a lot of ground within this opening session of the inquiry with pertinent questions being raised by those attending.
 Horticulture brings so much to the UK economy and the timing is right now to push for further development to help achieve the dual success of increased growth and improved biosecurity. “

-Two further evidence sessions on nurturing innovation and education, training and securing our future workforce take place on 15 May and July (date tbc) respectively.
+Two further evidence sessions on nurturing innovation and education, training and securing our future workforce take place on 15 May and 11 July respectively.
 These sessions will culminate in the production of a report which will be launched at the APPGHG reception event on 29 October at the Houses of Parliament.